 There are member partner farming and contract opportunities available for the 2019 Hemp season.

 Washington State's Industrial Hemp Research Pilot Program is accepting applications.
 New stream lined applications are now available and are much less complicated and less information is required.
 Contact us with questions and assistance filling out your program application to acquire a license to grow, process or market Industrial Hemp in WA.

-Thanks to the 2014 Farm act, it is now legal to grow industrial hemp in Washington State but only with a license through the WSDA Industrial Hemp Research Pilot Program.
-Industrial hemp was removed from the controlled substance list in July 2017.
-Hemp can Not be grown in this state with out a license.
-Civil penalties will soon be applied to those growing hemp in WA outside the Industrial Hemp Research Pilot Program.
+Thanks to the 2018 Farm Act, it is now federally legal to grow industrial hemp in Washington State.
+Hemp can only be grown with a license through the WSDA Industrial Hemp Research Pilot Program until a new Hemp Agricultural Commodity Program can be developed.
 The WSDA is processing applications for growers, processors, marketers and seed distributors.

 Promoting the research and development of Industrial Hemp as an agricultural crop in Washington State as a viable and sustainable ultimate renewable natural resource through the Industrial Hemp Research Pilot Program.
-Supporting and educating pioneers in the field while lobbying legislators on their behalves.
+Supporting and educating pioneers in the field while advocating legislation on their behalves.
 Members share research and resources as growers, seed and equipment suppliers, food and building material processors, organizations and those who dare to reinvent the wheel to fit into our industry.
 We are building a sustainable re-emerging industry together.
 We are here to answer when asked, What is Industrial Hemp and what is it used for?, How do I get a License to grown hemp in WA?
 How do you grow Industrial Hemp?